refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 In the code above, we just created a simple component that renders a button.
 We'll update it later.

-Now that we have the `<Dashboard/>` component, let's import it in `src/App.tsx` and add a route for rendering on "/" path as follows:
+Now that we have the `<Dashboard />` component, let's import it in `src/App.tsx` and add a route for rendering on "/" path as follows:

 <details>